 WHY YOU MIGHT PREFER GROUP COUNSELING

 Group counseling differs from individual counseling in that it involves a group of people often going through a similar struggle.
-There are several factors that you should consider when choosing between group or individual therapy.
+There are several factors that you should consider when choosing between groups or individuals.

 - Group therapy often results in strong friendships and relationships

 - Group therapy offers social support for a common problem

 Because of its social aspect, group therapy is often even more effective than individual therapy for certain people.
 It is particularly beneficial to teenagers or others who have an easier time opening up to peers than adults, doctors, or figures of authority.
 Going through the process of vulnerability and healing as a group can cement a special bond between participants in group therapy, and sometimes lifelong friendships form.